Azure-Samples/azure-iotedge-opc-flattener/README.md

 products:
 - azure
 - azure-iot-edge
-description: "Simple sample showing how to use to do a protocol translation in an Azure IoT Edge module.
-The output of the OPC UA Publisher module will be flattened, transformed and enriched."
+description: "Simple sample showing how to use to do a protocol translation in an Azure IoT Edge module."
 ---
 # Azure IoT Edge Protocol translation sample